 Effects not proportional to the ingested dose

-One fact I find interesting: research has shown that the relaxing effect is not proportional to the dose of CBD ingested.
+One fact that seems interesting to me: a study showed that the relaxing effect is not proportional to the dose of CBD ingested.

-A 300 mg dose of CBD appears to be the most effective for reducing anxiety in healthy volunteers, compared with a 100 mg and a 900 mg dose.
+A 300 mg dose of CBD appears to be the most effective at reducing anxiety in healthy volunteers, compared with 100 mg and 900 mg doses.
 At high doses, CBD could therefore be counterproductive.

 Some precautions for use